Ayush7433/Expense-Tracker/PROJECT.md

 - Budget-vs-expense checks compare against the month derived from the expense's date; editing an expense's category _and_ moving it to a different month in the same edit is a rarer edge case where the old amount may not be perfectly subtracted from its original category/month before the new projection is calculated.
 - Export is capped at 5,000 records per request; a user with more expenses than that in a single export scope will have older records silently excluded rather than paginated or warned about.
 - The deployed backend (Render free tier) spins down when idle, causing a noticeable delay on the first request after a period of inactivity.
+- AI parsing depends on an external Gemini model whose name/availability has changed multiple times in recent months; the model name is configurable via `GEMINI_MODEL` specifically to make swapping it quick when a model is deprecated.
 - No automated test coverage (unit/integration) exists yet for either the client or server.

 ## Future Improvements